Visheshevi/CppPractice/README.md

 Or, given a number 14
 we cannot find a solution as it can only has a solution 7 x 2.

 BinaryTree.cpp contains the program to create a binary tree and traverse the binary tree in preorder, post order and pre order.

 Chapter 4 - Trees and Graphs

-4.1) Function implemented to check the balance of the tree in AVLInsertionDeletion.cpp
+4.1) Function implemented to check the balance of the tree in AVLInsertionDeletion.cpp 4.3) BTSortedArrayMinimalHeight.cpp creates a tree of minimal height from the given sorted array.

-4.3) BTSortedArrayMinimalHeight.cpp creates a tree of minimal height from the given sorted array.
+4.6) firstCommonAncestor.cpp finds the common ancestor of the given nodes in a Binary Tree(Not a BST) 4.7) isItASubTree.cpp finds out if a given tree is a subtree of the other or not

 -----Deviation-----

 Bit manipulation problems added.
 Just to get accustomed if any interview request arises.